ntnn/tensile/README.md

 A flexible approach to engines allows to deploy clustered applications easily.

-Cluster members in a gorrect cluster-aware engine could authenticate with each other through a pre shared key and exchange certificates for communication - e.g. to exchange secrets for the applications and services to deploy - and even manage the execution of the entire cluster
+Cluster members in a tensile cluster-aware engine could authenticate with each other through a pre shared key and exchange certificates for communication - e.g. to exchange secrets for the applications and services to deploy - and even manage the execution of the entire cluster